EASTERN AND WESTERN MEDICINE: COMPLEMENTARY SYSTEMS OF UNDERSTANDING AND CARE

 First let's take a brief look at the type of medicine we're familiar with: In Western medicine, as in most aspects of Western thought structures, the whole is studied through breaking it down into segmented parts.
 Just as biology, chemistry, sociology, architecture and art are different classes in school, the body is studied through examining each system independently in order to come to an understanding of the whole.
 In medical practice, this translates to different systems being examined and treated independently, and the mind understood and treated separately from the body.
 This arrangement is reflected in the design of the care system, where many doctors specialize in a particular body system or pathology.
 This type of model excels at creating a deep understanding of each organ system, which is very effective for relief of most symptoms and the dispelling of most illnesses.
 In Eastern medicine, though, as in much of the design of Eastern thought structures, the whole is understood as having common patterns that occur throughout all aspects of the system.
 It is these patterns that are understood first, and then applied to different areas of academia and society, such as medicine, architecture, sociology, or art.
 In Eastern medicine, this translates to the conviction that one cannot treat an organ or disorder as a separate entity from the whole person, nor can a person be viewed as an entity separate from his/her environment.
 The symbiosis of physical systems, mind, emotions, and environment is the basic premise upon which Eastern medicine is built.
-Based on this, the practitioner takes into account not only physical symptoms, but also everything the patient is experiencing mentally, socially, and spiritually, in order to come to an understanding of the underlying issue.
+Based on this, the practitioner takes into account not only physical symptoms, but also everything the patient is experiencing mentally, socially, environmentally, and spiritually, in order to come to an understanding of the underlying issue.
 In other words, Eastern practitioners seek to understand the root of the symptoms.
 In treating this root, rather than only the level on which the symptoms manifest, Eastern medical practitioners believe that whole health is achieved, which is good not only for the individual but also for the society of which the individual is an integrated part.